0) Quick triage (IMG)

 • Minimal-contact rotation + generic letter = much less useful

-• high prestige / high cost / high admin burden
+• Overall Yale is high prestige / high cost / high admin burdenstrong for students, poor for graduates

 9) Best vs poor candidate